Biden to pledge 500M free COVID-19 tests to counter omicron

+Still, Biden’s testing surge would fall far short of the levels needed for all Americans to test at the recommended rate of twice weekly.
+The U.S. would need 2.3 billion tests per month for everyone 12 and older to do that, according to the nonprofit Kaiser Family Foundation.
+That’s nearly five times more than the half-billion tests Biden will deploy.

+Currently, the U.S. can conduct about 600 million tests per month, with home tests accounting for about half, according to researchers from Arizona State University.

-The administration is prepared to deploy an additional 1,000 troops in medical professions to hospitals as well as direct federal medical personnel to Michigan, Indiana, Wisconsin, Arizona, New Hampshire and Vermont.
-There are also plans to send out additional ventilators and equipment from the national stockpile besides expanding hospital capacity to handle infected patients.
+In another prong to Biden’s amped-up plan, he is prepared to deploy an additional 1,000 troops with medical skills to assist hospitals buckling under the virus surge.
+Additionally, he is immediately sending federal medical personnel to Michigan, Indiana, Wisconsin, Arizona, New Hampshire and Vermont.
+There are also plans to ready additional ventilators and protective equipment from the national stockpile, expanding hospital resources.

+As a backstop, the Federal Emergency Management Agency will deploy hundreds of ambulances and paramedic teams so that if one hospital fills up, they can transport patients to open beds in other facilities.
+Ambulances are already headed to New York and Maine, and paramedic teams are going to New Hampshire, Vermont and Arizona.

-The government will purchase 500 million rapid at-home tests to be delivered for free to the homes of Americans who request them.
-It will also establish new testing sites and use the Defense Production Act to help manufacture more tests.
-There will also be pop-up vaccination sites, hundreds of new people to administer the vaccines and new rules that make it easier for pharmacists to work across state lines.
+But vaccination remains the main defense, since it can head off disease in the first place.
+The government will stand up multiple vaccination sites and provide hundreds of personnel to administer shots.
+New rules will make it easier for pharmacists to work across state lines to administer a broader range of shots.

 In a preview of Biden’s speech, White House press secretary Jen Psaki said at Monday’s press briefing that the Democratic president doesn’t plan to impose any lockdowns and will instead be encouraging people to get inoculated — and, if they’re eligible, to get their booster shot.

-Note: This story has been corrected to show the trip was from Orangeburg, not Orange.